dacase/xtaltools/README.md

 This directory tree contains various scripts to manipulate periodic structures in the context of molecular dynamics or refinement calculations.

+Documentation is in the doc/xtaltools.pdf file, which is mainly designed to give a roadmap to what is available, and to describe some ways the tools can be combined for useful tasks.
+Most of the documentation is in the scripts themselves.

-Documentation is in the doc/xtaltools.pdf file.
-Folder info:
+# Folder info:

 * src  -- utilities from Dave Cerutti for set up of crystal MD simulations
 * XtalAnalyze  -- utilities from Pawel Janowski for analysis